Luis Carlos Rodrigo Prado, Rodrigo, Elias & Medrano Abogados

 - owing to its own political constraints, the government faces more political issues than companies.

-On the other hand, the process of public participation is well regulated in the mining sector.
-It is the company who must carry it out as part of the approval of the socio-environmental impact study process, so it is undertaken just prior to construction.
+However, the process of public participation is well regulated in the mining sector.
+It is the company that must carry it out as part of the approval of the socio-environmental impact study process, so it is undertaken just prior to construction.
 Since this occurs after several years of exploration, it does not resolve the challenge to timely inform (before exploration) the involved population about the project’s scope and, more significantly, the need to overcome negative preconceptions about mining.
 Thus, the proper and timely identification of these situations will allow finding alternative preventive solutions that will enable the adequate and sustainable development of a project.

 Undue management of these two processes usually leads to a social crisis, so it is essential to plan adequately how to approach and participate in these processes.